-We are delighted to present a guest post from the wonderful Andrea P. Howe, co-author of The Trusted Advisor Fieldbook.
+We are delighted to present a guest post from our friend and client Andrea P. Howe, co-author of The Trusted Advisor Fieldbook and founder of The Get Real Project.
 She is a thought leader in the world of trust and business development, and we love what she has to say.
-Enjoy this.
+What does it take to generate trust through your marketing?

 First, an attitude adjustment